Stable and Unstable operations in Algebraic Cobordism: Theories of rational type

-By results of M.Levine and F.Morel (\cite[Theorems 1.2.18, 1.2.19]{LM}) , the (usual) Chow groups $CH^*$ and $K_0$ are {\it{free}} theories, and hence, theories of rational type.
-It follows from Proposition \ref{repmultproj} that other "standard (pure) theories" such as $BP^*$ and higher Morava K-theories $K(n)$ are of rational type as well.
-It looks like everything which was "pulled" from topology gives pure theories of rational type.
-This seems to be related to the fact that in topology all spectra are made of "cellular" spaces, so their algebraic counterparts have "cellular" spectra as well (and this is what seems to be responsible for rational type). \\
+By the results of Levine-Morel (\cite[Theorems 1.2.18, 1.2.19]{LM}), Chow groups $CH^*$ and $K_0$ are {\it{free}} theories, and hence, theories of rational type.
+It follows from Proposition \ref{repmultproj} that other "standard small theories" such as $BP^*$ and higher Morava K-theories $K(n)$ are of rational type as well.\\